 If you host with us, you are actively contributing to climate protection.
 In concrete terms, this means you are supporting:

 We spent a lot of time researching partners who could provide CO2 offsetting with added value.
 For each WordPress site or WooCommerce shop you host with us, we will plant a tree for you.
 To do this, we work with Eden Reforestation Projects (short: Eden).
 The non-profit organization works in regions that are particularly affected by climate change and global deforestation.

-According to Eden, it has planted over 300 million trees since 2004, in five countries with a total of 82 projects.
-At RAIDBOXES we've been able to add over 54,000 trees to that total so far - all thanks to our customers.
+Eden claims to have planted over 300 million trees since 2004, in 5 countries with a total of 82 projects.
+We at RAIDBOXES have added over 100,000 trees in 2020 alone - thanks to our customers.

 Eden relies on local residents and workers for its projects, which are paid for by donations.
 This is yet another reason why we chose Eden Reforestation Projects, the organization makes an active contribution to the fight against poverty:

 2. Climate-positive project work

 In addition to reforestation, we also support the initiative Get Mads.
 This initiative invests in climate-friendly projects selected according to strict criteria - including the United Nations Convention to Combat CO2 Emissions.
 The projects Get Mads is involved with focus on developing counties, which also contributes to local social and economic growth.

 Through the partnership alone, RAIDBOXES currently offsets 40.48 tons of CO2 each month by funding certified carbon and plastic offset projects through Get Mads.
 Here are some examples of what this means in terms of monthly CO2 savings according to Get Mads:

 - Offset equivalent of 7700 plastic bottles polluting the seas